3 July 2020

 Design Thinking & Managing Creativity

-Our Summer Programme at the KEDGE DESIGN SCHOOL in Toulon offers international students the chance to study Design Thinking and Manageing Creativity at the gateway to the French Riviera.
+Our Summer Programme at the KEDGE DESIGN SCHOOL in Marseille offers international students the chance to study Design Thinking and Manageing Creativity at the gateway to the French Riviera.

 Over the course of our 2-week Summer School, we offer: